CoreyMartin/User-Manager/README.md

 If you'd like to use the development bundle just edit the script in index.html to use 'http://localhost:8080/dev.js' instead of 'dist/prod.js' and start the webpack-dev-server by running `npm run dev`

 If you'd like to run the unit tests just run `npm test`.

+# API endpoints

+All the test data is imported as JSON files inside the app but it could be easily configured to use an endpoint insead.
+In this case some likely endpoints would be "/api/users" and "/api/groups" which would return JSON for the app.